 We need to practice self-acceptance for us and for our children.
 Not only to photograph moments that they will treasure but so that they don’t have a distorted/polished vision of what their lives used to be like.

-I’m a big fan of the BoPo (Body Positive) movement and we should start sharing more real photos on social media to lower everyone’s expectations and empower every mum to feel good about their imperfect normal life.
+I’m a big fan of the Body Neutrality movement and we should start sharing more real photos on social media to lower everyone’s expectations and empower every mum to feel good about their imperfect normal life.